0% platform fee — first 1,000,000 customersClaim 0% fee

 Audit-grade observability

-Every administrative action, key change, guardrail trigger, and budget event is logged with the actor, source IP, payload diff, and timestamp.
-Exportable for compliance reviews.
+Every administrative action, key change, guardrail trigger, and budget event is logged with actor, source IP, payload diff, and timestamp — append-only, exportable as CSV/JSON for SIEM ingestion.
+90-day request log retention; longer on Enterprise.

 Deep Dive